Musk says he would reverse Twitter’s ban of Donald Trump

 A Trump spokesperson did not immediately respond to a request for comment in response to Musk’s remarks.

+Conspiracy theorists also have been eliminated.
+David Icke was kicked off the platform two years ago for spreading misinformation about COVID-19, including claims that Jews and 5G towers were behind the pandemic.
+Icke is a prominent advocate of the belief that a race of lizard people have taken over the Earth by posing as human leaders.

+Alex Jones, the creator of Infowars, was permanently banned in 2018 for abusive behavior.
+Last year, Jones lost a defamation case filed by the parents of children killed in the 2012 Newtown, Connecticut, school shooting over Jones’ repeated claims that the shooting was fake.

-Twitter, Musk said, currently has a strong bias to the left, largely because it is located in San Francisco.
-This alleged bias prevents it from building trust in the rest of the U.S. and the world, he said.
+Twitter, Musk said Tuesday, currently has a strong bias to the left, largely because it is located in San Francisco.
+This alleged bias prevents it from building trust in the rest of the U.S. and the world, he said: “It’s far too random and I think Twitter needs to be much more even handed.”
+Twitter did not immediately respond to a request for comment on Musk’s comments.

-Twitter should get rid of bots and scammers to be a better public forum to exchange ideas, Musk said.
-It also needs to be transparent when a human takes action against an account, explaining what was done and why, he added.
-“It’s far too random” at present, he said.

 EU Internal Market Commissioner Thierry Breton told The Associated Press on Tuesday that he outlined to Musk how the bloc’s online regulations aim to uphold free speech while also making sure whatever is illegal “will be forbidden in the digital space,” which Musk “fully agreed with.”